×

 Surgery

-• Treat the underlying cause – e.g. prostate obstruction, bladder tumour, bladder stone or urethral stricture.
+• Treat the underlying cause – e.g. prostate obstruction, bladder tumor, bladder stone or urethral stricture.

-• Stretching of the bladder- by overfilling with fluid at the time of telescopic inspection under general anaesthetic.
+• Stretching of the bladder- by overfilling with fluid at the time of telescopic inspection under general anesthetic.

-• Botox injections- by injecting into the bladder wall using a telescope under local or general anaesthetic.
+• Botox injections- by injecting into the bladder wall using a telescope under local or general anesthetic.

-• Sacral neuromodulation – implantation of a stimulator & electrodes into the nerves which supply the bladder.
+• Sacral neuromodulation – implantation of a stimulator & electrodes into the nerves that supply the bladder.

-• Augmentation cystoplasty – enlargement of the bladder using a segment of bowel.
+• Augmentation cystoplasty – enlargement of the bladder using a segment of the bowel.

 • Diversion of urine into a conduit should be regarded as a last resort when all other measures have failed.